Gold Purity & Fineness

-With all of these different applications, there’s one standard: how much pure gold content is being used?
+Regardless of what gold material is being used for, there’s one standard: how much pure gold content is being used?
 Fortunately, when it comes to gold jewelry, there’s a scale of purity: 10k, 14k, 18k, 22k, and 24k – the gold standard so to speak.
-For the savvy consumer, it’s important to know about the different types of gold fineness so you know exactly what you’re getting and what your gold is worth.
+The amount of gold used in jewelry varies so it’s important to know about the different types of gold fineness so you know exactly what you’re getting and what your gold is worth.

 Because gold is so malleable, it often needs to be alloyed with other materials for increased hardness.
 An alloy is a mix of metals or non-metals used to give the original material desired qualities.
 In addition to hardness, that might also mean variations in color, such as in the case of white gold and rose gold, lower or higher melting points, and of course, price points.

-However, because of gold’s softness, it is common to see jewelry such as engagement rings set with 14k or 18k gold.
+Because of the softness of gold, it is common to see jewelry such as engagement rings set with 14k or 18k gold.
 With an 18k piece, there are 18 parts of pure gold per 24 parts.
 The remaining six parts consist of alloy meals, such as silver, nickel, palladium and copper.
 By using other alloys that are less malleable, the piece of jewelry is less prone to scratches and bending.
 Most importantly, it ensures the ring setting is unlikely to lose the precious gem that comprises an engagement ring!

 Read The Latest News From Samuelson's